jeysi04/DS-Notation-Converter/README.md

 ## Program Overview

 ### Introduction
-The **Notation Converter CLI** is a command-line utility written in C that allows users to convert mathematical expressions between ***infix***, ***prefix***, and ***postfix*** notations.
+The **Notation Converter** is a command-line utility written in C that allows users to convert mathematical expressions between ***infix***, ***prefix***, and ***postfix*** notations.
 It utilizes expression trees and their corresponding traversals (_in-order_, _pre-order_, and _post-order_) to parse the expression and systematically generate the equivalent forms in the desired notation.
 This program is useful for learning how expressions are represented and evaluated by computers, especially in the fields of data structures, compilers, and programming languages.

 ### Key Features
 * **Command-Line Interface (CLI)**